crandmck/c2pa-conformance-tool/README.md

    - Copy the JSON to clipboard
    - Upload another file

-### Conformance Testing with Custom Certificates
+### Conformance Testing with Test Certificates

-1. Click **"Upload Test Certificate"** in the amber warning box
-2. Select your test certificate (.pem, .crt, or .cer file)
+1. In the **Test Certificates** section, click **"Enable Test Mode"** to load the C2PA Conformance Test Root
+2. Optionally click **"Download Signing Cert (ZIP)"** to get the test signing certificate bundle
+3. Optionally click **"Add Custom Certificate"** to upload additional test certificates (.pem, .crt, .cer)
-3. Upload a C2PA file - it will validate against both official + test certificates
+4. Upload a C2PA file — it will validate against the official trust list plus any test certificates
-4. Reports will show a clear **⚠️ Test Certificate Mode Active** warning
+5. Reports show a clear **⚠️ Test Certificate Mode Active** warning when test certs are used
-5. Test certificates are **session-only** (cleared on refresh)
+6. Test certificates are **session-only** (cleared on refresh).
+See [TEST_CERTIFICATES.md](TEST_CERTIFICATES.md) for details

 ## Supported File Types